 What actually happens?

 Before any instrumental delivery, the obstetrician should explain their plan to you, including the choice of instrument, the reasons behind their choice and the risks to you and the baby.
 You will be asked to consent to the procedure, either verbally (if the delivery is happening in your delivery room) or by signing a yellow consent form (if the delivery is taking place in theatre).

 The first step is to ensure that you have adequate pain relief.
 If you already have an epidural, this might be topped up; if not, the obstetrician will inject local anaesthetic around the vagina and perineum (the skin between the vagina and anus) beforehand.

 The obstetrician may ask the midwifery team to help reposition you, usually with your bottom at the end of the bed and often with your legs in stirrups.
 After reviewing your history and performing a vaginal examination as described above, the obstetrician will apply the instrument to the baby’s head.
-Your midwife will then support you to continue pushing when you are having a contraction, and at the same time the obstetrician will use gentle traction (pulling) to aim to deliver the baby’s head.
+Your midwife will then support you to continue pushing when you are having a contraction, and at the same time the obstetrician will use gentle traction (pulling) to deliver the baby’s head.
 Ideally, the baby should descend towards the perineum with every pull: if this does not happen, or if the head has not been delivered after three pulls, Caesarean section may be recommended.

-An episiotomy is often necessary in order to make the vaginal opening wider and to prevent perineal tears – this will be repaired with stitches after the delivery.
+An episiotomy is often necessary in order to make the vaginal opening wider and to prevent perineal tears – this will be repaired with dissolvable stitches after the delivery.